mnazim/ducttape/README.rst

 inside ``context`` directory(e.g, ``context/users/profile.json`` is the
 context for ``templates/users/profile.html``).
 Generated html files are stored ``output`` directory. ``static`` directory is for js, css, images, etc.

+If you have a ``context/global.json`` file, it will be available as context for all templates.
+Values from ``global.json`` can be overridden from per template contexts.

 STATIC_URL, set to ``/static/`` and MEDIA_URL, set to ``/static/media/`` are available inside templates automatically.